Network Testing Automation

 FlowCoder is a WISIWYG programming framework for prototyping, debugging, validation, fuzzing as well as functional, load, and security testing of computer networks.
-It allows building and decoding packets for a variety of network protocols, sending them on the wire, receiving and analyzing incoming network traffic, matching requests with replies, keeping and changing the state and much more.
+It allows building packets for a variety of network protocols, sending them on the wire, receiving and analyzing incoming network traffic, matching requests with replies, keeping and changing the state of a packet driven state machine and much much more.

 Local Execution is the simplest case.
 All packets sent by FlowCoder originate on a local host.
 Packets coming back in response are processed there as well.

 Only FlowCoder IDE components run locally.
 A Flowchart, once created, is shipped for execution to a Cloud running multiple instances of Flowchart processor engine.
 Packets are originated and processed in a Cloud.
 Local user gets back diagnostics and statistical data.

 An executable flowchart of a protocol finite-state machine built from graphical blocks interconnected with software wires.
 Sends, receives, analyzes packets, matches requests with replies, keeps and changes the state.

 Build any packet from scratch.
 Select the layers and the stacking order.
 Mandatory elements are added by default.
 Optional elements are added with a few clicks.